Aysal-Asfia/BigDataProject/Readme.md

 ### **1. Dataset**

 The data we used is from BOLD5000 repository [2], a human functional MRI(fMRI) study.
-In this fMRI dataset, 4 participants were scanned and fMRI data was collected while subjects were asked whether they liked, disliked, or were neutral about the images.
-The images dataset are labeled with ImageNet super categories.
+In this dataset, 4 participants were scanned and fMRI data were collected while subjects were asked whether they liked, disliked, or were neutral about the stimulus images.
+The images are labeled with ImageNet super categories.
 From these categories, images are labeled as ”Living Animate”, “Living Inanimate”, “Objects”, “Food” or “Geography”.
 An example of label mapping is “Dog” to “Living Animate” and “Vehicle” to “Objects”.

-Features of fMRI data were represented by using ROIs including: ’LHPPA’, ’RHLOC’, ’LHLOC’, ’RHEarlyVis’, ’RHRSC’, ’RHOPA’,’RHPPA’, ’LHEarlyVis’, ’LHRSC’, ’LHOPA’.
+Features of fMRI images were represented by using ROIs including: ’LHPPA’, ’RHLOC’, ’LHLOC’, ’RHEarlyVis’, ’RHRSC’, ’RHOPA’,’RHPPA’, ’LHEarlyVis’, ’LHRSC’, ’LHOPA’.
-The data of the ROIs were extracted across the time-course of the trial presentation (TR1=0−2s, TR2 =2−4s, TR3=4−6s, TR4=6−8s, TR5=8−10s, TR34=4-8s)
+The data of the ROIs was extracted across the time-course of the trial presentation (TR1=0−2s, TR2 =2−4s, TR3=4−6s, TR4=6−8s, TR5=8−10s, TR34=4-8s),
 each of the time steps is represented as a vector.
 Data sizes of the subjects are 425 MB, 573 MB, 783 MB and 416 MB respectively.
 For the first 3 subjects, we have the same number of experiments, which is 1916, while the numbers of features are 1685, 2270, 3104.